cloudflare/cloudflare-docs/content/email-security/email-configuration/domains-and-routing/alert-webhooks.md

 ## Create an alert webhook

-To create an alert webhook in Area 1:
+To create an alert webhook in Cloud Email Security (formerly Area 1):

-1. Log in to the [Area 1 dashboard](https://horizon.area1security.com/).
+1. Log in to the [Cloud Email Security (formerly Area 1) dashboard](https://horizon.area1security.com/).
 2. Go to **Settings** (the gear icon).
 3. Go to **Email Configuration** > **Domains & Routing** > **Alert Webhooks**.
 4. Select **New Webhook**.